picolibc/picolibc/README.md

  * Test exception handling on m68k

+ * Add Hexagon architecture support.
+Thanks to Kushal Pal.

+ * Clean up RISC-V asm code integration.
+Thanks to Venkata Ramanaiah Nalamothu.

+ * Add more math tests, including exhaustive binary 32 testing.

+ * Improve cbrtf precision to within 1ulp.

+ * Fix lgammaf for values between -0x1p-70 and -0x1p-64.

+ * Add some missing stdint.h bits that are new in C23.

+ * Improve accuracy of erfcf for values between 1.25 and 28.
+Improve performance for values between 0x1p-56 and 0x1p-26.

+ * Fix memchr on targets with 16-bit int and 32-bit long (MSP430).

+ * Mask needle with 0xff on rx version of memchr.

+ * Add missing POSIX functionality in fnmatch to support character classes, equivalence classes and collating sequences.
+Limit fnmatch recursion for '*' operators to 16 levels.

  * Rename cross compile property 'libgcc' to 'librt' since we can now specify either libgcc or compiler-rt as run-time library.
 However, 'libgcc' is still supported for backward compatibility.

+ * Fix bug in 32-bit riscv stpcpy which returned the wrong value.
+Improve performance slightly by avoiding duplicate memory reads of the tail of the string.

+ * Make sure `__STDC_LIB_EXT1__` gets defined as appropriate.
+Thanks to Mostafa Salman.

+ * Fix -long_option parsing in getopt_long_only.

+ * Add strfmon and strfmon_l as required by POSIX.

 ### Picolibc release 1.8.10